-Temporary shelters for the homeless community in Oregon City is not currently allowed in the code.
-In response to the need to provide shelter for the homeless community during extremely hot or cold weather, the City Commission passed several emergency resolutions over the past few years to suspend the zoning code in order to allow such facilities to operate on a temporary basis.
-The Planning Commission heard testimony from housing advocates seeking greater options for siting homeless shelters and other low income housing options.
-The proposed code amendments include, in addition to a new definition for "shelters", permitting shelters as a conditional use numerous zones.
+Temporary shelters for the homeless community in Oregon City are not currently permitted by the zoning code.
+In response to the need to provide shelter for the homeless community during extremely hot or cold weather, the City Commission has passed several emergency resolutions over the past few years to suspend the zoning code in order to allow such facilities to operate on a temporary basis.
+The Planning Commission and City Commission heard testimony from housing advocates seeking greater options for siting homeless shelters and other low-income housing options.
+The proposed code amendments include, in addition to a new definition for "shelters", permitting shelters as a conditional use in various zones.
 New standards for the operation of shelters are proposed in the Conditional Use code chapter.
 The amendments would allow for clarity to the public and shelter providers as to where the shelters may be located.